Friday, November 11, 2011

 doing what only cinema is able to do, the usage

-, 'the memories', as a solace
+of the past, 'the memories', as a solace

 or compensation for tragedy.